raspiblitz/raspiblitz/FAQ.cl.md

     ```

 ## Update
-### Update to a new C-lightning release
+### Update to a new CLN release
-* See the tagged releases by the C-lightning team: [github.com/ElementsProject/lightning/releases](https://github.com/ElementsProject/lightning/releases)
+* See the tagged releases by the CLN team: [github.com/ElementsProject/lightning/releases](https://github.com/ElementsProject/lightning/releases)
 * Will be able to update to new releases from the menu - `UPDATE` - `CL`
 * Since downgrading the lightning database is not allowed the updated version will persist if the SDcard is reflashed.